hiro2233/nuttx/nuttx/configs/README.txt

   Micromint Eagle-100 Development board.
 This board is based on the an ARM Cortex-M3 MCU, the Luminary LM3S6918.
 This OS is built with the arm-nuttx-elf toolchain*.
 STATUS:  This port is complete and mature.

+configs/efm32-g8xx-stk
+  The port of NuttX to the the EFM32 Gecko Starter Kit (EFM32-G8XX-STK).

+configs/efm32gg-stk3700
+  The port of NuttX to the the EFM32 Giant Gecko Starter Kit (EFM32GG-STK3700).

 configs/ekk-lm3s9b96
   TI/Stellaris EKK-LM3S9B96 board.
 This board is based on the